Talk to a lawyer @499

 Details On Filing A Complaint

-The very first thing one needs to know about filing a complaint is the limitation period of the same.
-In accordance with Section 69 of the Consumer Protection Act of 2019, a grievance may be submitted to the District, State, or National Commissions within a period of two years from the day on which the conduct first became liable.
-In extraordinary circumstances, the commission may also decide whether to implement this clause if it is persuaded by the justifications offered for the filing's delay.
+The very first thing you need to know about filing a complaint is the limitation period.
+According to Section 69 of the Consumer Protection Act of 2019, a grievance may be submitted to the District, State, or National Commissions within two years from the date the issue first arose.
+In exceptional circumstances, the commission may consider extending this period if sufficient justification for the delay is provided.

 Who Can File A Complaint?